Petal Planter - Vertical food growing farm in a reclaimed phonebox

 Recognizing the historical significance of the British red phoneboxes, The Fixatorium has undertaken the ambitious task of restoring these neglected gems to their former glory.

-The phoneboxes will undetake a process of cleaning and repair to revive the phoneboxes, ensuring they are clean, lockable, and suitable for their new purpose of growing food.
+The phonebox was cleaning, repainted and repaired to revive the phonebox back to original colour and condition, ensuring the box is clean, lockable, and suitable for their new purpose of growing food.

 To ensure the sustainability and functionality of the vertical self-watering food growing greenhouse, The Fixatorium incorporates solar panels to power water pumps.
 This innovative approach allows for a self-sufficient system where water is cycled and plants are automatically watered from a central water butt.